Obstructive sleep apnea dentist recommends effective treatment

 Who is a good candidate for oral appliance therapy?

-Any patient who has been diagnosed with obstructive sleep apnea will find that oral appliance treatment is a highly desirable alternative.
+Any patient diagnosed with obstructive sleep apnea will find that oral appliance treatment is a highly desirable alternative.
 During an evaluation with Dr. Giulio Spagnuolo, patients can express their concerns and find out if oral appliance therapy can help.

 What are the benefits of oral appliance therapy?